Play Dungeon Game with DP

 Prerequisite Knowledge

-"The Magic Tower" is a classic dungeon game where encountering monsters reduces your health, consuming health potions increases it, and you need to collect keys to move up levels and eventually rescue the beautiful princess.
+"The Magic Tower" is a classic dungeon crawler game where you lose health when encountering monsters, gain health by consuming health potions, collect keys, and advance through levels to ultimately rescue the beautiful princess.

-This game is still playable on mobile phones today:
+This game is still available on mobile devices today:

 174. Dungeon Game | LeetCode | 🔴